mozilla/DeepSpeech/native_client/README.md

 python3 util/taskcluster.py --branch "v0.2.0-alpha.6"
 ```

-`util/taskcluster.py` will download and extract `native_client.tar.xz`.  `native_client.tar.xz` includes (1) the `deepspeech` binary, (2) associated libraries, and (3) the custom decoder TensorFlow OP. `taskcluster.py` will download binaries for the architecture of the host by default, but you can override that behavior with the `--arch` parameter.
+`util/taskcluster.py` will download and extract `native_client.tar.xz`.  `native_client.tar.xz` includes (1) the `deepspeech` binary and (2) associated libraries. `taskcluster.py` will download binaries for the architecture of the host by default, but you can override that behavior with the `--arch` parameter.
 See `python util/taskcluster.py -h` for more details.

 If you want the CUDA capable version of the binaries, use `--arch gpu`.
 Note that for now we don't publish CUDA-capable macOS binaries.